Akash1yadavv/Akash1yadavv/README.md

 <!----------------------------------- About Section ------------------------------------>

 <h3 align="center">

-   <i> Aspiring Java Backend Developer</i>
+    <i> Motivated Java Full Stack Developer with a strong foundation in
-    <i> A headstrong and inquisitive, aspiring Back-End developer, highly skilled in engineering robust and scalable applications and web API designs using Java and SpringBoot.
-Effective remote collaborator with an immense passion for building good software, looking forward to a sparkling career as a Java Backend Developer.</i>
+Java, Spring Boot, and front-end technologies.
+Successfully translating passion for coding into tangible results, specializing in writing production-ready code.
+Proficient in designing and implementing robust backend solutions using Java and Spring Boot, coupled with creating dynamic and responsive user interfaces using JavaScript on the frontend.</i>
 </h3